Channel-Specific Modeling Considerations

 TV Viewing Emissions

-• we keep the assumption from Urban et Al that 7% of televisions come with a sound bar.
+• We retain the assumption from Urban et al. that 7% of televisions come with a sound bar.

 This results in the following TV system: